As regenerative medicine expands, so does the noise.

 -

-All stem cells are 3D-cultured, xeno-free, and free from DMSO
+All stem cells are 3D-cultured and xeno-free

 -